NEMSLinux/nems-docs/docs/check_commands/check_fortigate.rst

 Check Fortinet FortiGate Appliances (check_fortigate)
 #####################################################

-Checks Fortinet FortiGate devices via SNMP, with perf data.
+NEMS Linux makes it easy and affordable to monitor your Fortinet Fortigate devices and clusters via SNMP, complete with perf data.

 *check_fortigate* requires NEMS Linux 1.7 or higher.